 This article will look at the schedule for Alexander Zverev from 2013 to 2023 so you can find out where Zverev has played over the years and where he is likely to play next in 2023.

 When is Alexander Zverev playing next?

-Alexander Zverev’s next tournament/match will be at the 2023 Geneva Open tennis tournament, which is being held from the 20th to the 27th of May 2023, with his first round match being against Christopher Eubanks.
+Alexander Zverev’s next tournament and match will be at the China Open which is scheduled to take place from the 28th of September to the 4th of October 2023, with his next game being against Nicolás Jarry in the quarterfinals.

 2023 Alexander Zverev Schedule and Results